vanadium/website/content/syncbase/my-cloud-syncbase.md

 The `DASHBOARD` button opens a page showing load and resource utilization for the instance.
 The `DEBUG` button opens a page showing details about the instance like its blessings, stats, and a browse view of the databases.
-See [Debugging] for more details.

 [Debugging]: /syncbase/guides/debugging.html